 There are multiple benefits of collecting rainwater.
 Here are some of it:

-Solve the scarcity of water- Rainwater harvesting can be one of the permanent solutions of the water crisis in various countries around the world.
+- Solve the scarcity of water- Rainwater harvesting can be one of the permanent solutions to the water crisis in various countries worldwide.
 This is a workable solution for areas with sufficient rain but with insufficient groundwater supply.
-This is true in hilly areas which are used for both animals and humans.
-Also, in remote areas where surface pollution is not problematic, the harvest of rainwater can be beneficial.
+This is true in hilly areas, which are used for both animals and humans.
+Also, in remote areas where surface pollution is not problematic, rainwater harvest can be beneficial.

-Grow plants and tend the animals- A bad monsoon can lead to low crop produce and a shortage of food.
+Grow plants and tend the animals- A bad monsoon can lead to low crop production and food shortage.
 Animals can suffer badly from lack of water too.
-For example, the Indian and African subcontinent are often faced with water crisis especially during summer season.
+For example, the Indian and African subcontinent are often faced with water crises, especially during the summer.
 Farmers are greatly affected because they cannot have sufficient water to tend their animals and plants.
 Thus, rainwater harvesting is the answer for farmers who rely on the monsoon for water supply.

 Revitalize the groundwater level- Harvesting rainwater will enable people to store it for future use.
-With this, the groundwater level will be revitalized and its quality will soon improve.
-As such, the level of groundwater will rise and it can become easily accessible in the future.
-Ground wells will be prevented from drying up and it can also increase soil fertility.
+With this, the groundwater level will be revitalized, and its quality will soon improve.
+As such, groundwater levels will rise, and it can become easily accessible in the future.
+Ground wells will be prevented from drying up, and it can also increase soil fertility.
 Finally, it can prevent surface runoff and reduce erosion of the soil.

 The system of harvesting rainwater can vary in complexity.
-It can be installed with no professional skill using simple parts or you can have an automated system that requires advanced installation and tools.
-Its basic system requires plumbing job and the outlets on the building terrace are connected using a pipe in an underground tank which can store the water.
+It can be installed with no professional skill using simple parts, or you can have an automated system that requires advanced installation and tools.
+Its basic system requires a plumbing job, and the outlets on the building terrace are connected using a pipe in an underground tank which can store the water.

-The size of a rain harvester must be big to be able to meet the demand of daily water consumption throughout the dry season.
+The size of a rain harvester must be big to meet the demand of daily water consumption throughout the dry season.
 The capturing area of the roof of the building must be wide to maintain the adequate flow of the water.
-Also, the water storage tank should be huge store the captured water.
+Also, the water storage tank should be huge to store the captured water.

 It will be useful to use several digital tools before building a rainwater harvester system.
-For example, if you wish to determine if your area has a high potential of rainwater, you can use the GIS map scanning and this is an online interactive tool.
+For example, if you wish to determine if your area has a high potential for rainwater, you can use the GIS map scanning, and this is an online interactive tool.

 Meanwhile, if you wish to know how much water is needed to supply the needs of your community, you can also utilize the ‘Rain is Gain’ tool.

 With this, you can save time, money, and effort before committing to a system.
-Also, proper survey and evaluation are needed to make the project for your home or your community sustainable.
+Also, proper surveys and evaluations are needed to make the project for your home or your community sustainable.

 Methods of Rainwater Harvesting